-The origins and history of Alwa the most southern of Byzantine Nubian kingdoms are very poorly known.
+The origins and history of Alwa, the southernmost of the Byzantine Nubian kingdoms, are very poorly known.
 The ethnicity of the founders of the new realm is obscure, but Alwa is considered a Nubian kingdom, as it was probably created by the Black Noba.
-They are mentioned in the inscription of Ezana, the king of Axum who invaded the Nile Valley in the fourth century CE.
+They are mentioned in the inscription of Ezana, the king of Axum, who invaded the Nile Valley in the fourth century CE.
 At that time they dwelled along the river Takkaze and Atbara, eastern tributaries of the Nile.